-Seven of us are heading to the westernmost island in Mingan Archipelago National Park Reserve for a lighthouse stay.
-We have less than a full 24 hours on the island, but it can be walked from end to end in about ten minutes.
-(The island is only 350 m long and less than 100 metres wide.)
+Seven of us are heading to the westernmost island in Quebec’s Mingan Archipelago National Park Reservefor a lighthouse stay.
+We have less than 24 hours on Île aux Perroquets, an island that can be walked from end to end in about ten minutes.
+(The island is only 350 metres long and less than 100 metres wide.)
 That gives us ample time for R&R and exploration.

 From a distance it looks like we’re heading for Alcatraz Island – famous for some of its high profile criminals like Al Capone.
-But as our destination – Îles aux Perroquets gets closer – the semblance disappears and the magic of our destination becomes apparent.
-Before you go be sure to check out this video on our trip to the Mingan to get an overview of what our lighthouse stay looked like.
+But as our destination gets closer – the semblance disappears and the magic of Îles aux Perroquets becomes apparent.
+Before you go be sure to check out this video on our trip to the Mingan Archipelago to get an overview of what our lighthouse stay looked like.

-Mostly what you want to do on the island is take endless photos of puffins.
+Mostly what you want to do on Île aux Perroquets is take endless photos of puffins.
 But I’d also recommend getting up for an hour around sunrise (3:45 AM in late June) to enjoy the beauty of the island bathed in early morning light.

 And with benches, chairs and those old-fashioned moving seats on a rocker you’ll find plenty of reasons to sit, dream, write, journal or just be in the moment.